crummie5/blog/content/kerberos_unconstrained_tgt.md

 ## Conclusions and Mitigations

 Here we have shown two interesting examples on how to compromise a system through the impersonation of its associated computer account.
 However, as it’s been said, there could be tons of possibilities in highly populated domains where a lot of custom groups and relatioships exist.
 - Watchout the usage of Kerberos Unconstrained Delegation.
-It should not be necessary to use this delegation as there are really good alternatives: Constrained Delegation and RCBD.
+It should not be necessary to use this delegation as there are really good alternatives: Constrained Delegation and RBCD.
 - As a defender, always review the privileges of your principals.
 Not only user accounts, **EVERY** principal.
     - A really good documentation is provided by Microsoft about securing privileged access and all it involves [HERE](https://docs.microsoft.com/en-us/windows-server/identity/securing-privileged-access/securing-privileged-access-reference-material)
 - Also, review default configurations in your domain.
 We probably don’t want that every system can configure RBCD for itself among other risky default settings.